Last updated: 29 Apr 2023

 What Will You Need?

-As you already know that RV awning is the most exposed part of your RV.
+As you may already know, the RV awning is one of the most exposed parts of your RV.
 When you set up camp, the awning will face the sun, wind, and rain throughout the day, making it vulnerable to damage and wear.

 UV rays from the sun can break down awning fabric and cause it to deteriorate faster than what would normally happen.
 Wind can also cause damage as it blows dirt and other particles onto your roof.
 This accumulation of dirt on the roof can lead to mold growth on your RV awning.